kubernetes/community/contributors/guide/community-expectations.md

 of conduct that govern all members of the community as well as the expectations around code review that govern all active contributors to Kubernetes.

-### Code of Conduct

-The most important expectation of the Kubernetes community is that all members abide by the Kubernetes [community code of conduct](../../governance.md#code-of-conduct).
-Only by respecting each other can we develop a productive, collaborative community.

-### Code review
+## Code review

-As a community we believe in the [value of code review for all contributions](collab.md).
+As a community we believe in the value of code review for all contributions.
 Code review increases both the quality and readability of our codebase, which in turn produces high quality software.